-SECTION 2.
+- SECTION 2.
 Amends Section 62.162(b), Education Code, as added by Chapters 323 (S.B.
 632) and 915 (H.B.
-26), Acts of the 84th Legislature, Regular Session, 2015, as follows:

-(b) Authorizes the office, in consultation with the commissioner of higher education (commissioner), rather than authorizes the office, to adopt any rules the office considers necessary to administer Subchapter H. Requires the commissioner to recommend to the office the types of national academic recognitions that are considered to be highly prestigious for purposes of determining which individuals or groups qualify as a "distinguished researcher" under Section 62.161 (Definitions).
+26), Acts of the 84th Legislature, Regular Session, 2015, as follows: - (b) Authorizes the office, in consultation with the commissioner of higher education (commissioner), rather than authorizes the office, to adopt any rules the office considers necessary to administer Subchapter H. Requires the commissioner to recommend to the office the types of national academic recognitions that are considered to be highly prestigious for purposes of determining which individuals or groups qualify as a "distinguished researcher" under Section 62.161 (Definitions). - SECTION 3.

-SECTION 3.
 Amends Subchapter H, Chapter 62, Education Code, as added by Chapters 323 (S.B.
 632) and 915 (H.B.
-26), Acts of the 84th Legislature, Regular Session, 2015, by adding Section 62.169, as follows:
+26), Acts of the 84th Legislature, Regular Session, 2015, by adding Section 62.169, as follows: - Sec.

-Sec.
 62.169.
-ADVISORY BOARD. (a) Establishes the governor's university research initiative advisory board (advisory board) to assist the office with the review and evaluation of applications for funding of grant proposals under Subchapter H. Requires the advisory board to make recommendations to the office for approval or disapproval of those applications.

-(b) Requires the advisory board to be composed of at least nine members appointed by the governor and sets forth the composition of the advisory board.

-(c) Provides that Chapter 2110 (State Agency Advisory Committees), Government Code, does not apply to the size, composition, or duration of the advisory board.

-(d) Prohibits a member of the advisory board who is or has been employed by, is or has been a party to a contract for any purpose with, or is a student or former student of an applicant eligible institution from being involved in the review, evaluation, or recommendation of a grant proposal made by that institution.
+ADVISORY BOARD. (a) Establishes the governor's university research initiative advisory board (advisory board) to assist the office with the review and evaluation of applications for funding of grant proposals under Subchapter H. Requires the advisory board to make recommendations to the office for approval or disapproval of those applications. - (b) Requires the advisory board to be composed of at least nine members appointed by the governor.
+Provides that, of the members of the board: - (1) one-third of the members, as nearly as possible, are required to have a background in finance; - (2) one-third of the members, as nearly as possible, are required to have an academic background in science, technology, engineering, or mathematics; and - (3) one-third of the members, as nearly as possible, are required to be public members. - (c) Provides that Chapter 2110 (State Agency Advisory Committees), Government Code, does not apply to the size, composition, or duration of the advisory board. - (d) Prohibits a member of the advisory board who is or has been employed by, is or has been a party to a contract for any purpose with, or is a student or former student of an applicant eligible institution from being involved in the review, evaluation, or recommendation of a grant proposal made by that institution.

-(e) Provides that an advisory board member is not required to be a resident of this state.

-(f) Requires that appointments to the advisory board be made without regard to the race, color, disability, sex, religion, age, or national origin of the appointees.

-(g) Provides that members of the advisory board serve without compensation but are entitled to reimbursement for actual and necessary expenses in attending meetings of the board or performing other official duties authorized by the office.
+- (e) Provides that an advisory board member is not required to be a resident of this state. - (f) Requires that appointments to the advisory board be made without regard to the race, color, disability, sex, religion, age, or national origin of the appointees. - (g) Provides that members of the advisory board serve without compensation but are entitled to reimbursement for actual and necessary expenses in attending meetings of the board or performing other official duties authorized by the office.